 - An in-universe example: In the Empath: The Luckiest Smurf mini-story "The Only Begotten Son", Tapper points out the similarities between Empath's "death" as an infant and Jesus' death on the cross in that both deaths have resulted in bringing forth many to become adopted children — with Jesus' death, the humans becoming adopted children of God, and with Empath's "death", his fellow Smurfs becoming adopted children of Papa Smurf.

-- Lord of the Flies The makeshift society gradually goes into chaos, and when Simon dies, it represents the death of the innocence of the kids on the island.
+- The makeshift society gradually goes into chaos, and when Simon dies, it represents the death of the innocence of the kids on the island.

 - In Camber of Culdi, Cathan MacRorie, Master of Culdi and Camber's heir, begs his king to release the human hostages taken after a tyrannical Deryni lord is murdered.
 Cathan is Deryni, but he argues for the common humanity and innocence of the hostages.
 Later, Cathan is literally stabbed in the back.

 - Hedwig's death is supposed to represent the death of what remains of Harry's childhood.

 - Harry's sacrifice itself is a symbol of Jesus' death, if the series is compared to Irish Catholicism, which J.K.
 Rowling is part of.

 - There's a pretty direct example in Clocks that Don't Tick.
 Guess what happens when Hope (The girl) dies?
 Hope (the concept) dies as well.